Punvireakroth/Git-GitHub/README.md

 ## git commit

 When we use `git commit` we finally store the files in staging area to the repository. it mean we save change a version we satisfy with.

+## git log

+we can refer back to the earlier version of a project by using `git log`